ChenixOS/ChenixOS/README-en.md

 ### Schedule
 The following are the planned features to be implemented, and we welcome everyone to raise issues and PRs!

--Please submit Chinese issues to: https://gitee.com/chenixos/chenixos -Please submit the English issue to: https://github.com/ChenixOS/ChenixOS -For those who can speak Chinese but insist on submitting in English, please go to: file:///dev/null
+- Please submit Chinese issues to: https://gitee.com/chenixos/chenixos
+- Please submit the English issue to: https://github.com/ChenixOS/ChenixOS
+- For those who can speak Chinese but insist on submitting in English, please go to: file:///dev/null

 #### Supported functions